David R. Johnson

-David R. Johnson is lawyer specializing in computer communications.
+David R. Johnson is an American lawyer specializing in computer communications.
 He is a senior fellow at Center for Democracy and Technology, and a former chairman of the Electronic Frontier Foundation.

 Career

 Johnson graduated from Yale College with a B.A. summa cum laude in 1967.
 He completed a year of postgraduate study at University College, Oxford in 1968, and earned a J.D. from Yale Law School in 1972.
 For a year following graduation Johnson clerked for Malcolm R. Wilkey of the United States Court of Appeals for the District of Columbia.

 Johnson joined Washington, D.C., law firm Wilmer, Cutler & Pickering in 1973, and became a partner in 1980.
 His practice focused primarily on the emerging area of electronic commerce, including counseling on issues relating to privacy, domain names and Internet governance issues, jurisdiction, copyright, taxation, electronic contracting, encryption, defamation, ISP and OSP liability, regulation, and other intellectual property matters.